It’s happened: Instagram for Business has finally made its debut.

 Native insights for Instagram has arrived.
 We are now able to see how our accounts are performing, and where you can measure, you can improve.

 More than the standard likes and comments, we can now track impressions.
 This is huuuuuuge.

-With an algorithmic timeline already happening on Instagram (goodbye days of the chronological timeline), you want to know which posts do the best.
-And now you can!
+With an algorithmic timeline already happening on Instagram (goodbye days of the chronological timeline) you’ll definitely want to know which posts are performing best.
+Now you can!

 Wondering when your followers on online?
 Wonder no more.
 This is super rad: go ahead and click that “See More” button right there by the followers, and BAM.
 MAS DATA.

 Similar to Facebook, we’ll now have insights on an individual post’s performance.

 It looks like, similar to Facebook’s boosted posts, we can now pay to put our posts in front of the people that already said they want to see our posts.

 That sounds a little oxymoronic, right?

 Well there is a little bit of logic behind it.